sasank-desaraju/hpg-tips/uv_notebook.md

     - `uv run ipython kernel install --user --env VIRTUAL_ENV $(pwd)/.venv --name=project`
     - Make sure to replace `project` with your project name

-6. Create a new notebook (test.ipynb or so)
+6. Create a new notebook (test.ipynb or so) and start your kernel
+    - (VSCode) Select Kernel > Python Environments > your-project-name .venv/bin/python
+    - (JupyterLab) Your kernel name should be in the list of kernels

+7. Install packages!
     - Keep an eye on your `pyproject.toml` file to see how it updates as you add packages
     - Adding packages from CLI:
         - Using a terminal: `uv add seaborn`